 1. Password Protect Your Device

-Simplest way to secure a mobile device is to make sure that screen lock or a passcode has been set up with a strong password.
+The simplest way to secure a mobile device is to make sure that a screen lock or passcode has been set up with a strong password.
 Other mobile devices have a special authentication feature, Face ID and Touch ID, unique to the owner.
 Ideally, passwords for devices should also be set to time out after the device has been idle for a short period of time which requires the user to re-enter the passcode.

 2. Keep the OS Up-to-Date

 Maintaining the OS up to date is fundamental for every mobile device.
 Pop up for system updates may not seem important and it takes time to run on the device, however outdated software increases vulnerabilities for hackers.
 Make sure to turn on automatic updates on your mobile devices to improve mobile security.

 3. Install Anti-Malware Software

 Few people realize that, similar to computers and laptops, mobile devices can also be infected by malware.
 Installing mobile antivirus software improves security for a device that you’re most likely on as much as your computer.
 There are many options free but choosing software that can help manage your device with policies, like encryption, passwords, filtering, etc is worth paying for.

 How appealing it is to connect your mobile devices to FREE public Wi-Fi networks.
 It may seem safe to use but in reality, it increases the susceptibility of the information on your device to hackers and malware.

 The use of a Virtual Private Network is essential when connecting through an unsecured connection where everyone is connected to.
 It increases the online security and confidentiality of the information when surfing the internet.
 When your VPN is connected, all information is strongly encrypted thus keeping transmitted information safe on all your mobile devices.

 5. Remote Lock and Data Wipe